pkiraly/pkiraly.github.io/topics.md

 <p>Research questions and tasks (Computer Science): </p>
 <ul>
   <li>Write scripts which downloads UNIMARC records from the data sources via OAI-PMH and Z39.50 protocols.
-The scripts should handle the shortcomings of these protocols and the actual implementations.</li>
+The scripts should handle the shortcomings of these protocols and the actual implementations.
-  <li>Create a machine readable UNIMARC schema, either as a set of Java classes according to the QA catalogue&#39;s MARC definition structure or to the JSON based Avram schema. <a href="#ftnt12" id="ftnt_ref12">[12]</a> It is also possible to implement it with other technology which can be exported into Avram schema.</li>
+* Create a machine readable UNIMARC schema, either as a set of Java classes according to the QA catalogue&#39;s MARC definition structure or to the JSON based Avram schema. <a href="#ftnt12" id="ftnt_ref12">[12]</a> It is also possible to implement it with other technology which can be exported into Avram schema.
-  <li>Modify QA catalogue backend to be able to use the above mentioned definition as an input configuration for the quality assessment processes.</li>
+* Modify QA catalogue backend to be able to use the above mentioned definition as an input configuration for the quality assessment processes.
-  <li>Adopt the user interface of QA catalogue to work with the output of the analysis</li>
+* Adopt the user interface of QA catalogue to work with the output of the analysis</li>
 </ul>

 <p>Research questions and tasks (Humanities): </p>
 <ul>
-  <li>How has the UNIMARC schema changed historically, and how to match the proper schema with the records?</li>
+  <li>How has the UNIMARC schema changed historically, and how to match the proper schema with the records?
-  <li>Are there locally defined data elements in particular libraries?
+* Are there locally defined data elements in particular libraries?
 Are these documented?
-How could they be transformed as an input to QA catalogue, so it should understand them and apply the rules during the analyses?</li>
+How could they be transformed as an input to QA catalogue, so it should understand them and apply the rules during the analyses?
-  <li>Literature scan: are there specific papers regarding UNIMARC quality assessment?
-Are the specific aspects of the structure or the content of the schema which are not available in MARC21 schema?</li>
+* Literature scan: are there specific papers regarding UNIMARC quality assessment?
+Are the specific aspects of the structure or the content of the schema which are not available in MARC21 schema?
-  <li>Communicate with the data source and collect feedback.
+* Communicate with the data source and collect feedback.
 How could they use the report in daily work?
 Are there relevant needs which the result doesn’t fulfil?
 What are their data life cycles and relevant workflow, and how QA catalogue could be inserted into it?</li>
 </ul>

 <p>Possible partners:</p>
 <ul>
-  <li>Agence bibliographique de l&#39;emseignement supérieur (ABES), Montpellier, France, the maintainer of SUDOC, <a href="#ftnt13" id="ftnt_ref13">[13]</a> the French union catalogue of academic libraries</li>
+  <li>Agence bibliographique de l&#39;emseignement supérieur (ABES), Montpellier, France, the maintainer of SUDOC, <a href="#ftnt13" id="ftnt_ref13">[13]</a> the French union catalogue of academic libraries
-  <li>Institut informacijskih znanosti (IZUM), Maribor, Slovenia, the maintainer of COBISS+, the Slovenian union catalogue</li>
+* Institut informacijskih znanosti (IZUM), Maribor, Slovenia, the maintainer of COBISS+, the Slovenian union catalogue
-  <li>Portugal National Library</li>
+* Portugal National Library
-  <li>Italian National Library, Firenze</li>
+* Italian National Library, Firenze</li>
 </ul>

 <p>Data sources:</p>
 <ul>
-  <li>SUDOC (from ABES)</li>
+  <li>SUDOC (from ABES)
-  <li>Portugal National Library</li>
+* Portugal National Library
-  <li>COBISS+, the virtual library of Slovenia, one-stop access to information from 919 Slovenian libraries</li>
+* COBISS+, the virtual library of Slovenia, one-stop access to information from 919 Slovenian libraries
-  <li>Italian National Library, Firenze <a href="#ftnt14" id="ftnt_ref14">[14]</a></li>
+* Italian National Library, Firenze <a href="#ftnt14" id="ftnt_ref14">[14]</a>
-  <li>The catalogue of the Biblioth&egrave;que nationale de France (the French national library) <a href="#ftnt15" id="ftnt_ref15">[15]</a></li>
+* The catalogue of the Biblioth&egrave;que nationale de France (the French national library) <a href="#ftnt15" id="ftnt_ref15">[15]</a></li>
 </ul>

 <h2 class="c18" id="I.3"><span class="blue">I.3</span> PICA and PICA+</h2>
 <p>PICA and PICA+ are metadata schemas for describing bibliographic resources, mainly used in Dutch and German libraries (instead of MARC).
 These schemas contain a fixed set of data elements, but libraries can define their own extra elements.
-Jakob Vo&szlig; maintains an Avram schema for PICA+.
+Jakob Voß maintains an Avram schema for PICA+.
 There is some initial code in the QA catalogue which reads Avram schema and uses it as an input for model building against which the analyses can be run.</p>

 <p>Research questions and tasks (Computer Science): </p>
 <ul>
-  <li>Finalise Avram schema reader </li>
+  <li>Finalise Avram schema reader
-  <li>Finalise a record reader which takes an Avram schema, parse records which are in the schema describe by the Avram schema (in this case PICA), and creates Java objects for each record</li>
+* Finalise a record reader which takes an Avram schema, parse records which are in the schema describe by the Avram schema (in this case PICA), and creates Java objects for each record
-  <li>Modify QA catalogue that it could validate the objects created the above mentioned mechanism, and produce the same output as it creates for MARC records</li>
+* Modify QA catalogue that it could validate the objects created the above mentioned mechanism, and produce the same output as it creates for MARC records</li>
 </ul>

 <p>Research questions and tasks (Humanities): </p>
 <ul>
-  <li>How has the PICA/PICA+ schema changed historically, and how to match the proper schema with the records?</li>
+  <li>How has the PICA/PICA+ schema changed historically, and how to match the proper schema with the records?
-  <li>Are there locally defined data elements in particular libraries?
+* Are there locally defined data elements in particular libraries?
 Are these documented?
-How could they be transformed as an input to QA catalogue, so it should understand them and apply the rules during the analyses?</li>
+How could they be transformed as an input to QA catalogue, so it should understand them and apply the rules during the analyses?
-  <li>Literature scan: are there specific papers regarding PICA/PICA+ quality assessment?
-Are there specific aspects of the structure or the content of the schema which are not available in MARC21 schema?</li>
+* Literature scan: are there specific papers regarding PICA/PICA+ quality assessment?
+Are there specific aspects of the structure or the content of the schema which are not available in MARC21 schema?
-  <li>Communicate with the data source and collect feedback.
+* Communicate with the data source and collect feedback.
 How could they use the report in daily work?
 Are there relevant needs which the result doesn’t fulfil?
 What are their data life cycles and relevant workflow, and how QA catalogue could be inserted into it?</li>
 </ul>

 <p>Partner: GVD</p>